 The primary difference between a commercial truck accident and a standard car crash is the typical insurance policy limits involved.
 Commercial trucking companies are required to carry policies with much higher limits than what is demanded of passenger vehicle owners in Georgia.

-The bigger insurance limits are important because many truck crashes result in losses that would typically exceed most drivers’ personal insurance limits.
+The bigger insurance limits are important because many trucks crash results in losses that would typically exceed most drivers’ personal insurance limits.
 This means you may be able to recover significantly more money in a truck accident claim than you could in a regular car accident claim.

 Furthermore, commercial vehicles are subject to state and federal regulations that do not apply to passenger vehicles.
 Investigations of truck accidents encompass a review of a trucking company and its driver’s compliance with federal regulations.
 Certain violations can have a profound impact on personal injury cases.